sindresorhus/sublime-autoprefixer/readme.md

 }
 ```

-This will add the needed prefixes for the last version of each browser, all browsers with market share of more than 10% globbaly and 5% in US, and Internet Explorer 7 and 8.
+This will add the needed prefixes for the last version of each browser, all browsers with market share of more than 10% globally and 5% in the US, and Internet Explorer 7 and 8.

 ### Keyboard shortcut